RolanIm/RentCars/README.md

 and delete a photo of your car.

-People will also have the opportunity to view the profile of private landlords and organizations.
+People will also have the opportunity to view the profile of private owner and organizations.
 ---

 ## Features
-- the ability to add photos to the ad.
+- 🖼 The ability to add photos to the ad.
-- searching by tags, title and text.
+- 🔍 Searching by tags, title, text, country and city.
-- the ability to add to favorites.
+- 💛 The ability to add to favorites.
-- the ability to add tags.
-- users will be able to access other people's profiles and view their ads.
+- ✔ Users will be able to access other people's profiles, leave feedback on the deal and view their ads.
 ---
 ## Tech